klimhuynh1/concat-dashcam/README.md

 	python concat_dashcam.py
 	```

-3. The script will create two output files, concat_front.mp4 and concat_rear.mp4, containg concatenated front and rear dashcam videos, respectively.
+3. The script will create two output files, concat_front.mp4 and concat_rear.mp4, containing concatenated front and rear dashcam videos, respectively.
 ## Notes

-- This script has only been tested on dashcam videos taken on the VIOFO A129 Plus.
+- This script was built for and tested on dashcam videos taken with the VIOFO A129 Plus.